Doctor-trusted hair loss treatments

 There’s a catch, though.
 Although minoxidil has been shown in numerous clinical studies to combat several types of hair loss, it’s only FDA-approved for one type: male pattern baldness.

-While minoxidil’s exact mechanism of action isn’t yet known, researchers believe it works by increasing blood flow to the scalp, encouraging hair follicles to activate and stimulating hair growth.
+While minoxidil’s exact mechanism of action isn’t yet known, researchers believe it works by increasing blood flow to the scalp, which encourages hair follicles to activate and stimulates hair growth.

 This also changes the hair growth cycle, extending the growth phase (anagen) and shortening the resting phase (telogen).

-Numerous clinical trials have shown that minoxidil, including brand-name Rogaine, can be effective in improving male pattern baldness.
+Numerous clinical trials have concluded that minoxidil, including brand-name Rogaine, can be effective in improving male pattern baldness.

-For example, a 2004 clinical trial studied minoxidil treatment in almost 1,000 men.
+For example, a 2004 clinical trial studied minoxidil treatment in almost 1,000 men experiencing male pattern baldness.
 Researchers found that minoxidil made the balding area smaller for most participants.

-Another important finding is that different concentrations of minoxidil have different levels of effectiveness.
-For instance, researchers in one study found that a minoxidil 5% solution performed better in men with androgenetic alopecia than the 2% solution and led to quicker results.
+Another key point is that different concentrations of minoxidil have different levels of effectiveness.
+For instance, one study concluded that a minoxidil 5 percent solution performed better and led to quicker results in men with androgenetic alopecia than a 2 percent solution.

-That said, how effective minoxidil is varies on a case-by-case basis.
-For example, minoxidil efficacy for pattern hair loss may differ depending on how severe your thinning is, when you started losing hair, and how you process certain enzymes, namely sulfotransferase.
+That said, the efficacy of minoxidil varies by person.
+For example, your results may vary depending on the severity of your thinning, when you started losing hair, and how you process certain enzymes (namely sulfotransferase).

 Potential Nioxin side effects are less clear — the company doesn’t provide a list of possible adverse effects for its products.

-The ingredients found in Nioxin hair growth kits are unlikely to cause serious side effects, but it’s plausible that they could cause issues like dandruff or skin irritation for some people.
+The ingredients found in Nioxin hair growth kits are unlikely to cause serious side effects, but it’s possible that they could cause issues like dandruff or skin irritation for some people.

 Here are other types of hair loss products you might want to consider.